Pay per Lead Versus Pay per Click Marketing for Attorneys

 Leverage expert knowledge

-Running successful advertising requires specific skill sets that you may not have as an attorney, like writing marketing copy and doing keyword research to target the right prospects.
-You will either have to develop those skills yourselves or employ an in-house team that can.
-With pay per lead, the providers do all the heavy marketing lifting for you, and you only pay for the results they generate.
+Running successful advertising requires a specific skillset that you may not have as an attorney, like writing marketing copy and researching SEO keywords to target the right prospects.
+You will either have to develop those skills or employ an in-house team that can.
+With PPL, the providers do all the heavy marketing lifting for you, and you only pay for the results they generate.

 Qualified leads

-In pay per lead advertising, the leads you get are people that have indicated an interest in the legal services you provide.
-Because they are pre-qualified leads that meet your criteria, you already have some information about them, which can help you convert them to clients faster.
+In PPL advertising, the leads received have indicated an interest in the legal services you provide.
+Because they are pre-qualified leads that meet your set criteria, you already have some information about them, which can help convert them to clients faster.

 Effective marketing channels

-With pay per lead, you don’t have to go through trial and error to discover what works.
+With PPL, you don’t have to go through trial and error to discover what works.
 You can simply tap into marketing channels and platforms that deliver quality leads.

 No opportunity to understand your market

 Every advertising campaign you run helps you gather marketing intelligence and gain deeper insights into your market.
 When you understand your market’s pain points and its evolving needs, you’re able to connect more with potential clients.
-In pay per lead, you’re just handed contacts, which means you don’t need to learn anything about the state of the market.
+Depending on which PPL company you use, you might be handed contacts without learning about the state of the legal industry.

 Fast results